rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-glossary.md

 ### Policy cooldown

 The length of time that must pass before a policy can be executed again.
-The purpose is to allow for a fast scale up and a slow scale downof servers.
+The purpose is to allow for a fast scale up and a slow scale down of servers.

 ### Scaling